opengsn/docs/javascript-client/tutorial.md

     event TargetSet(address target);
 ```

-This function modifies the target contract we are willing to be a paymaster for.
-We
+This function sets the address of the recipient contract we are willing to pay gas for.
-can use `onlyOwner` because `BasePaymaster` inherits from `Ownable`.
 ```solidity
     function setTarget(address target) external onlyOwner {
         ourTarget = target;